How Long Does it Take to Become a Realtor in Nova Scotia? Your Complete 2026 Guide

 2. Start During Optimal Times: Plan your course start date to align with exam schedules

-3. Prepare Documents Early: Gather all required documentation before starting your course
+3. Prepare Documents Early: Gather all required documentation (birth certificate, high school diploma, criminal record check) before starting your course

 Cost Breakdown